gazman-sdk/Life-Cycle/README.md

 Factory
 -------
-How would you usualy create a Singleton in Android?
+How would you usually create a Singleton in Android?

 ```Java
 class MyModel{